rite-of-moloch/RiteOfMoloch-v1.0/docs/src/src/RiteOfMoloch.sol/contract.RiteOfMoloch.md

 ### cryForHelp

-*Allows a cohort participant to submit feedback to the DAO treasury.*
+*Allows a cohort participant to submit feedback to the DAO.*

 ```solidity